 - The MMU recommends that the Regulation Market be modified to incorporate a consistent application of the marginal benefit factor throughout the optimization, assignment and settlement process.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the rule requiring the payment of tier 1 synchronized reserve resources when the non-synchronized reserve price is above zero be eliminated immediately.
+First reported 2013.) - The MMU recommends that the rule requiring the payment of tier 1 synchronized reserve resources when the non-synchronized reserve price is above zero be eliminated immediately.
 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that no payments be made to tier 1 resources if they are deselected in the PJM market solution.
+First reported 2013.) - The MMU recommends that the amount of tier 1 MW paid when the non-synchronized reserve market clearing price (NSRMCP) goes above \$0 be equal to the tier 1 MW estimated by the RT-SCED market solution, to the extent that PJM continues to pay tier 1 synchronized reserve the SRMCP when the non-synchronized reserve market clearing price is above \$0 (e.g. the MMU recommendation to eliminate these payments is not implemented).
 (Priority: High.
-First reported Q3, 2014.
-Status: Adopted July 2014.) - The MMU recommends that the tier 2 synchronized reserve must-offer provision of scarcity pricing be enforced.
-As of the end of December 31, 2014 compliance with the tier 2 must-offer provision was 99.5 percent.
+New recommendation.) - The MMU recommends that the tier 2 synchronized reserve must-offer provision of scarcity pricing be enforced.
+As of the end of September 2014 compliance with the tier 2 must-offer provision is 96.6 percent.
 (Priority: Medium.
-First reported 2013.
-Status: Adopted partially.) - The MMU recommends that PJM be more explicit about why tier 1 biasing is used in the optimized solution to the Tier 2 Synchronized Reserve Market.
-The MMU recommends that PJM define rules for calculating available tier 1 MW and for the use of biasing during any phase of the market solution and then identify the relevant rule for each instance of
+First reported 2013.) - The MMU recommends that PJM be more explicit about why tier 1 biasing is used in the optimized solution to the Tier 2 Synchronized Reserve Market.
+The MMU recommends that PJM define rules for calculating available tier 1 MW and for the use of biasing during any phase of the market solution and then identify the relevant rule for each instance of biasing.

-- biasing.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM determine why secondary reserve was either unavailable or not dispatched on September 10, 2013, January 6, 2014, and January 7, 2014, and that PJM replace the DASR Market with a real time secondary reserve product that is available and dispatchable in real time.
+First reported 2013.) - The MMU recommends that PJM determine why secondary reserve was either unavailable or not dispatched on September 10, 2013, January 6,

+- 2014, and January 7, 2014, and that PJM replace the DASR Market with a real time secondary reserve product that is available and dispatchable in real time.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that PJM revise the current confidentiality rules in order to specifically allow a more transparent disclosure of information regarding black start resources and their associated payments in PJM.
+First reported 2013.) - The MMU recommends that PJM revise the current confidentiality rules in order to specifically allow a more transparent disclosure of information regarding black start resources and their associated payments in PJM.
 (Priority: Low.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that the three pivotal supplier test be incorporated in the DASR Market.
+First reported 2013.) - The MMU recommends that the three pivotal supplier test be incorporated in the DASR Market.
 (Priority: Low.
-First reported 2012.
-Status: Not adopted.)
+First reported 2012.)